Duskin Hill - Author

 A barefoot boy tore past me fast enough to sling dirt on my boots.
 He nearly clipped my shoulder, caught himself, and kept going.

-I did not know much Spanish then, but I knew fear when I heard it.
+I didn’t know much Spanish then, but I knew fear when I heard it in a voice.
 A bull was loose.

 By the time I reached the fence line, half the camp was already there and the other half was trying to decide whether to run toward the noise or away from it.
 Two vaqueros shoved through the gate with ropes in hand, their horses sidestepping and blowing hard.
 Somebody yelled for room.
 Somebody else yelled to shoot the brute.
 Nobody worth listening to paid much mind to either one.

-That was the sort of camp it was—half work, half confusion, held together by tired people and habit.
+That was the sort of camp—half work, half confusion, held together by tired people and habit.

 Then I saw the bull.